ankitbko/chatgpt-commit-message-hook/README.md

 # Usage
 Run 'git commit' and an editor will open with generated commit message.

-Run 'git commit -m <Your message>' and ChatGPT will take your message into consideration while generating the commit message.
+Run 'git commit -m Your_message' and ChatGPT will take your message into consideration while generating the commit message.